 The real estate process can be incredibly hard to navigate, even for experienced veterans.
 Beginners have their work cut out for them in understanding all of the rules, regulations, and best practices ahead.
-No matter which side of the home buying process you’re on, the best thing you can do is to educate yourself about the terms and vocabulary that come up.
+No matter which side of the home buying process you’re on, the best thing you can do is to educate yourself about real estate terms and vocabulary that come up throughout the selling process.
 The better you understand these basics, the less likely you’ll have problems along the way

 Here are 12 real estate terms you should know, whether you’re a buyer or seller on the open market or considering selling your house for cash to an investor.